MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## Clean up resources

 In this exercise, you have created a lakehouse and imported data into it.
-You've seen how a lakehouse consists of files stored in a OneLake data store, some of which are used to store the data for managed tables.
-The managed tables can be explored and manipulated using Spark, queried using SQL, and included in a dataset to support data visualizations.
+You've seen how a lakehouse consists of files and tables stored in a OneLake data store.
+The managed tables can be queried using SQL, and are included in a dataset to support data visualizations.

 If you've finished exploring your lakehouse, you can delete the workspace you created for this exercise.